gl-inet/docs3.x/docs/setup/gl-ax1800/wireless.md

 **Bandwidth**: The width of channel.

-**Channel**: Default if auto.
+**Channel**: Default is auto.
 If your router is used as a Wi-Fi repeater, the channel will be fixed according to the connected wireless network.

 **TX Power (dBm)**: It specifies the signal strength.